fjkz/tt-runner/doc/en/README.md

 - test_not_ok.sh
 ```

-The result is printed with TAP (Test Anything Protocol) if `--tap` option is set.
+The result is printed with TAP if `--tap` option is set.

 ```
 $ ttap sample/test-simple --tap